easyuc/EasyUC/uc-dsl/README.md

 need to do this using two instances of Emacs, as Proof General can only work with one program at a time.

+If you find that the highlighting of the currently executing code in a `.uc` file is offset from the correct position, this is because you have carriage return characters in the `.uc` file.
+Emacs preserves the Microsoft end of line encoding when it already exists in a file.

 If you would like to customize the load paths used by EasyCrypt and the UC DSL interpreter when running in Proof General, you can create a file `.dir-locals.el` in the current directory with